Basil shouldn’t have all the fun! Make the most fresh and yummy oregano pesto – you may never go back to basil again!

 Sometimes I add a handful of toasted pine nuts to this.
 My son has a nut allergy, so it’s not super often.
 But if he’s not eating dinner with us, I LOVE to add pine nuts!
 Here’s the instructions on how to add those.

-Once they start toasting, they go really fast, so make sure to get them out of the pan as soon as they look the right color.
+Once they start toasting, they go really fast, so make sure to get them out of the pan as soon as they look golden brown.
 Put them on a plate and let them cool.

 Serve your oregano pesto

 That’s it!
 I toss mine with freshly made pasta and it’s unbelievable!
+If you reserve a little of the pasta cooking water, it makes it a bit saucier.
 As I’m dreaming about it right now, I think it would taste absolutely amazing mixed with creamy Alfredo and then topped with grilled chicken.

 Serve it immediately, because as it hits the heat of the pasta, it turns from bright green into a darker green.
 So it’s prettiest when it is first mixed.